MxShun/ippon-zakoshi/README.md

 # IPPON Hollywood Zakoshisyoh
-What happens when all computer keys are pushed at once?
+What happens when all computer keys are pressed at once?